 After a dozen years of delivering the club’s Adult Dog Beginners Classes, Robert helped revamp and relaunch the program in 2014 as the Responsible Dog Ownership (RDO) Course.

-Robert also helped integrate the club’s Puppy Classes with the new RDO Course and introduce a bridging Foundation Class to aid the transition from the Puppies-RDO Program to the club’s Advanced Obedience Training Classes.
+He also helped integrate the club’s Puppy Classes with the new RDO Course and introduce a bridging Foundation Class to aid the transition from the Puppies-RDO Program to the club’s Advanced Training Classes.